aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-content/manage-text/wordart/_index.md

 ### Applying Display to Texts

-We add display to the text through this code sample in Java:
+We add display to the text through this code sample in JavaScript:

 ```javascript
 portion.getPortionFormat().getEffectFormat().enableReflectionEffect();